 - 4-barrel system: $100 plus shipping

 Orders & Inquiries

-To inquire about flute availability or to place an order, contact me.
-I do not accept pre-payment.
+To inquire about flute availability or to place an order, email Chris.
 Flutes are made to order.
 Upon completion, sound and image files will be provided.
-If you’re happy with what you see and hear, payment is then accepted and the flute shipped.
+If you’re happy with what you see and hear, payment is then accepted and the flute’s shipped.